 In terms of federal repercussions, the most potentially dangerous is the harm a DWI conviction can cause to an individual’s immigration status.
 If you are not a United States citizen, a DWI counts in most instances as a crime involving moral turpitude (CIMT) for immigration purposes – a CIMT is defined as a crime that encompasses one or more of the elements of moral turpitude, which are fraud, larceny, and malicious intent.

 If you commit a CIMT that has a penalty of more than one year in jail, or you commit two within five years, you are automatically deportable.
 In extreme cases, a DWI can count as an aggravated felony, which means that you are deportable and also inadmissible (unable to enter the country) permanently.

 Enlist An Experienced Professional

 The long-term effects of a DWI conviction in Texas are many and varied, and it can be overwhelming to attempt to deal with the ramifications on one’s own.
 Having a skilled attorney on your side can make a significant difference.
 The passionate Houston DWI lawyers at The Law Offices of Tad Nelson & Associates have years of experience in defending these cases, and we are happy to put our knowledge to work for you.
-Contact our office at 409-765-5614 to set up an appointment.
+Contact our office at 409-765-5614 to schedule an appointment with our legal team.